Programs and Services

 Sparkshops

-Sparkshops are 15-minute mobile mini-workshops meant to start exploration of a chosen topic with continued support from the CFE as requested.
+Sparkshops are 15-minute mini-workshops meant to start exploration of a chosen topic with continued support from the CFE as requested.